atc0005/go-ezproxy/README.md

 ## Status

-Pre-alpha; very much getting a feel for how the project will be structured long-term and what functionality will be offered.
+Alpha; very much getting a feel for how the project will be structured long-term and what functionality will be offered.

 As of this writing, the existing functionality was added specifically to